chtoucas/Narvalo.NET/docs/issues.md

   (resource problem).
 - Review localization for Narvalo.Build, Narvalo.Mvp, Narvalo.Mvp.Web
   and Narvalo.Web.
+- `make.ps1`: Add filter to test only one Trait.
 - [Low] Automatically create the assembly infos from the NuGet spec.
 - [Low] Update CodeFormatter when it supports C# 7.0.
 After that, change from `format-code.cmd` to `format-code.ps1`.